Belton House: National Trust

 The seventh Baron attempted to retain the house and estate by opening to the public.
 An adventure playground was built in the nearby woods to attract families to the house as a tourist attraction.
 However, the financial difficulties were too great and in January 1984 he transferred ownership of the house, garden, and some of the contents to the National Trust, a charitable body experienced in the management of historic properties.
 An auction of the contents was held at Belton House by Christie's over three days 30 April – 2 May 1984, comprising 1,022 lots.
 The National Trust then purchased 1,317 acres of parkland and much of the remaining contents at a cost of £8 million (worth about £ today) with a grant from the National Heritage Memorial Fund.
 (Note: The contents, comprising just under 20,000 items of art, antiques, silver and other artefacts, represented some four hundred years of collecting by the Brownlow family.
 A modern example is a portrait by the African-American artist Richmond Barthé, bought by the 6th Earl, who had a holiday home in Jamaica when Barthé was resident on the island.
 The sitter has recently been identified as Lucian Levers.)

 A priority for the Trust on their taking over Belton was the establishment of a restaurant, to augment the estate's income, and encourage people to spend more time at Belton and travel greater distances to visit.
 (Note: Following a major restoration begun in 2016, the restaurant is now housed in William Stanton's stable block, one of only twenty-one Grade I listed stables in England.)
 Though the house, its contents, and outbuildings were in an adequate state of repair at the time of the gift, they have since become part of an ongoing programme of conservation and restoration.
 At the same time, the National Trust has introduced new features and attractions such as a silver exhibition that displays a collection of silver amassed by the Brownlow family, dating from 1698.
 Further revenue is raised from the use of the property as a filming location, and from licensing the Marble Hall for civil weddings.
-The house featured in the 1988 TV adaptation of the 1987 children's novel Moondial and also as "Rosings Park" in the BBC's 1995 television version of Pride and Prejudice.
-It was visited by 340,290 people during 2021.
+The house has featured in the 1988 TV adaptation of the 1987 children's novel Moondial; as "Rosings Park" in the BBC's 1995 television version of Pride and Prejudice. and in the Netflix series Bridgerton.
+It was visited by 419,982 people during 2024.